davidavdav/GaussianMixtures.jl/README.md

 ```julia
 dotscore(x::Cstats, y::Cstats, r::Float64=1.)
 ```
-Computes the dot-scoring apporiximation to the GMM/UBM log likelihood ratio for a GMM MAP adapted from the UBM (means only) using the data from `x` and a relevance factor of `r`, and test data from `y`.
+Computes the dot-scoring approximation to the GMM/UBM log likelihood ratio for a GMM MAP adapted from the UBM (means only) using the data from `x` and a relevance factor of `r`, and test data from `y`.

 ```julia
 map(gmm::GMM, x::Array, r::Float64=16.; means::Bool=true, weights::Bool=false, covars::Bool=false)